-The Vocational Rehabilitation and Employment (VR&E) Program, sometimes referred to as Chapter 31 or Voc-Rehab, helps veterans with service-connected disabilities and employment handicaps prepare for, find, and keep suitable jobs.
+The Veterans Readiness and Employment Program (previously known as the Vocational Rehabilitation and Employment Program), sometimes referred to as VR&E, Chapter 31 or Voc-Rehab, helps veterans with service-connected disabilities and employment handicaps prepare for, find, and keep suitable jobs.
 For veterans with service-connected disabilities so severe that they cannot immediately consider work, VR&E offers services to improve their ability to live as independently as possible.

 The following services may be provided by VR&E VetSuccess:

 - Comprehensive rehabilitation evaluation to determine abilities, skills, interests, and needs.

 - Employment services such as job-seeking skills, resume development, and other work readiness assistance.

 - Assistance finding and keeping a job, including the use of special employer incentives.

 - On the Job Training (OJT), apprenticeships, and non-paid work experiences.